BonzaiThePenguin/WikiSort/Chapter 4: Faster!.md

 Now what?<br/><br/>

 Well, the first optimization pretty much all sorting algorithms do is apply an insertion sort to the smaller levels of the merge.
-So instead of merging with sizes of 1, 2, 4, 8, etc., we instead do this:
+So instead of merging with sizes of 1, 2, 4, 8, etc., we do this:

     for each 16 items in the array, up to power_of_two insertion sort them